 The Castine 140 has plenty of space for camping gear, with two Quick Seal hatches that both have Cross Lock buckle closures for added security.
 These bow and stern hatches are designed to keep your gear dry.

-Why Camp And Paddle?
+Why Camp And Kayak Together?

 Camping can be a fun experience even without a kayak.
 But when you add a kayak, you can explore areas that may not otherwise be accessible to you, such as secluded beaches and peaceful forests that have limited road access.